jbuckman/boilerplate-dynet-rnn-lm/README.md

 This is much worse than the baseline perplexity reported in the paper, but that's because we are just using a generic LSTM model as our baseline, rather than the more complex VD-LSTM model.

+### Write, Train & Evaluate Another Model

 Next, let's modify our baseline language model to incorporate reuse of word embeddings.
-As an example, I've done this at the bottom of rnnlm.py, creating a class called `ReuseEmbeddingsRNNLM` with `name = "reuse_emb"`.
+As an example, I've done this in rnnlm.py, creating a class called `ReuseEmbeddingsRNNLM` with `name = "reuse_emb"`.
 The code is pretty much just a copy-and-paste of the baseline model above, changing around 10 lines to incorporate resuse of word embeddings into the prediction of outputs.
 Now, let's run those tests too:

-`python train.py --dynet-mem 3000 --arch=reuse_emb --word_level --size=small --minibatch_size=24 --save=small_reuseemb.model --output=small_baseline.log`
+`python train.py --dynet-mem 3000 --arch=reuse_emb --word_level --size=small --minibatch_size=24 --save=small_reuseemb.model --output=small_reuseemb.log`

 (Wait for around 2-3 hours)